 Sounds pretty wild.
 What's next for the smoothie that Gawker said "looks just like semen"?

 I see Soylent as a ubiquitous, practical, day-to-day meal that provides most of our nutrition.
-However, I also see people engineering new recreational foods and making novel foods more beautiful and flavorful than anything we get from nature, thus reducing the burden we place on the environment.
-I see a difference between "eating" and "dining," and both will be improved with science.
+However, I also see people engineering new recreational foods and making novel foods more beautiful and flavourful than anything we get from nature, thus reducing the burden we place on the environment.
+I see a difference between "eating" and "dining", and both will be improved with science.

 The name "Soylent" has annoyed some detractors online.
 Most of them are bummed about the whole "Soylent Green is people" connotation.
 Would you ever consider changing it?

 We're trying to create a universal food for the masses.
 I think it's a pretty apt name.
 It also gets the point across that this is not a luxury brand.
 It's supposed to be practical and efficient.
 There are already plenty of fancy foods.
 This isn't one of them.

 What was it like setting up the Soylent Corporation, as someone presumably pretty new to running a million-dollar business?